kkoltun/dev_notes/architecture/design_patterns_quiz_questions.md

 4. What is the general requirement for the Flyweight objects?
 5. What is the Java mechanism that could be used to create the Flyweight instances?
 What was introduced in Java 9 and is a better choice here? :-)
 6. What are flyweight examples from the JDK (at least three examples, two more obvious, one less)?

+---

+### 10. Strategy

+*The name is Policy in GoF book.*

+1. What is the intent?
+2. What is the UML diagram?
+Describe the roles in the diagram.